 Getting a secure wallet to trade on decentralized exchanges – The best cryptocurrency wallets for traders

-There are many decentralized exchanges available now for the trading of tokens based on different blockchains such as Ethereum, EOS, TRON and Binance Chain, which you can check out in the list below:
+There are many decentralized exchanges available now for the trading of tokens based on different blockchains such as Ethereum, EOS, TRON and Binance Chain, which you can check out in the list of decentralized exchanges.

 All of them come with different options of wallets that users use to trade on the exchange.
 The popular wallet options for using decentralized exchanges are as follows:

 Ethereum-based decentralized exchanges: MetaMask, Ledger hardware wallets, Trezor wallets, Trust Wallet, Coinbase Wallet & keystore file / private key.

 EOS-based decentralized exchanges: Scatter, TokenPocket, MathWallet and LeafWallet.

 TRON-based decentralized exchanges: GuildWallet and TronLink.